 After you apply, we’ll review your channel.
 We verify channels that:

 - Are authentic: Your channel must represent the real creator, brand, or entity it claims to be.
 We’ll check different factors to help verify your identity, such as the age of your channel.
 We may also ask for more info or documentation.

 - Are complete: Your channel must be public and have a channel banner, description, and profile picture.
 The channel also needs to have content and be active on YouTube.

 Sometimes, YouTube may also proactively verify channels with fewer than 100,000 subscribers that are well-known outside of YouTube.

 Distinguish your channel without verification

 If your channel isn't verified, here are some other ways to distinguish your channel from similar channels:

-- Use a unique channel name that represents who you are and the type of content you publish.
+- Use a unique channel name or handle that represents who you are and the type of content you publish.

 - Use a high-quality image for your profile picture to make your channel look professional in search results.

 - Customize your channel layout and branding for a personalized look and feel on your channel homepage.